pchp250g8-home-vbnet-tutorials/vbnet-dotnet-framework-console-dectooct/README.md

 A console application in the VB.Net programming language.
 The program does the following:
   1. Prompts the user to enter an integer.
   2. Checks whether the number is positive.
+It should also be no more than 4,294,967,295.
-If not, the program displays a message about the invalid number and terminates.
+  3. If not, the program displays a message about the invalid number and terminates.
-  3. Sets a string variable to the empty string.
+  4. Sets a string variable to the empty string.
-  4. Creates a temporary variable with an initial value equal to the number entered from the keyboard.
+  5. Creates a temporary variable with an initial value equal to the number entered from the keyboard.
-  5. The loop with precondition is executed:
+  6. The loop with precondition is executed:
      a) The variable's value is compared to zero.
 If it is greater than zero, the loop continues executing; otherwise, it terminates (Go to step 6).
      b) The remainder of dividing the value of the temporary variable by 8 is calculated.
      c) It is translated into a string (symbol).
 This symbol is added to the end of the string that was declared in point 3.
      d) The temporary variable is divided by 8.
-  6. If the string remains empty after the loop completes, it is replaced with the character "0".
+  7. If the string remains empty after the loop completes, it is replaced with the character "0".
-  7. The entered number and its octal number (the string that was declared in point 3) are displayed on the screen.
+  8. The entered number and its octal number (the string that was declared in point 3) are displayed on the screen.
 Developed in the Microsoft Visual Studio integrated environment.